 - If a review team recommends reaffirming a standard, the Standards Committee shall submit the reaffirmation to the Board of Trustees for adoption and then to governmental authorities for approval.
 Reaffirmation does not require approval by stakeholder ballot. - If a review team recommends modifying or withdrawing a standard, the team shall develop a SAR with such a proposal and the SAR shall be submitted to the Standards Committee for prioritization as a new project.
-Each existing standard recommended for modification or withdrawal shall remain in effect until the action to modify or withdraw the standard is approved by its ballot pool, adopted by the Board of Trustees, and approved by applicable governmental authorities.
+Each existing standard recommended for modification or withdrawal shall remain in effect in accordance with the associated implementation plan until the action to modify or withdraw the standard is approved by its ballot pool, adopted by the Board of Trustees, and approved by applicable governmental authorities.